Race for Your Life, Charlie Brown: Plot

-The children embark on a journey to Camp Remote, an isolated camp situated in the mountains.
-Upon arrival, they are introduced to the regimented structure and harsh conditions of camp life.
-In addition to these challenges, they must contend with a trio of domineering bullies and their aggressive bobcat, Brutus.
-Even Snoopy and Woodstock find themselves intimidated.
-The bullies boast of their repeated victories in the annual raft race, though it is soon revealed that their success is achieved solely through deception.
-Their raft is equipped with an outboard motor, radar, sonar, and a direction finder, and they employ underhanded tactics to sabotage their competitors.
+Charlie Brown and his friends ride on a bus to Camp Remote, an isolated camp situated in the mountains.
+Upon arrival, they are introduced to a trio of domineering bullies and their aggressive bobcat, Brutus.
+The camp organizes a series of challenges through which the children compete, concluded by a raft race that lasts multiple days.
+The Bullies, who have won every other competition through cheating, plan to win the raft race by equipping their raft with a outboard motor, radar, sonar, and a direction finder.
+They also employ underhanded tactics to sabotage their competitors.

 The children are divided into three teams: the boys’ team, consisting of Charlie Brown, Linus, Schroeder, and Franklin; the girls’ team, led by Peppermint Patty and including Marcie, Sally, and Lucy; and Snoopy and Woodstock, who compete independently.
 Charlie Brown reluctantly assumes leadership of the boys’ team, doubting his abilities.
 Peppermint Patty, in contrast, is assertive but ineffective, insisting that all decisions be made through secret ballot votes.
 However, the results do not align with her preferences, prompting her to disregard them in favor of her own judgment.
 Meanwhile, the bullies’ arrogance results in an early misstep as they crash into a dock, losing valuable time.

 Throughout the race, the children traverse a variety of landscapes, including dense forests, towering mountains, and a logging community built along a river.
 Along the way, they encounter numerous challenges such as getting lost, enduring severe storms, and suffering repeated sabotage at the hands of the bullies.
 During one particularly treacherous storm, Snoopy and Woodstock are separated.
-Snoopy searches tirelessly for Woodstock, eventually taking refuge in an abandoned cabin for the night, where he has an unsettling encounter with a bear.
-After a prolonged search, he and Woodstock are joyfully reunited.
-Later, they arrive at the same cabin where the girls have sought shelter, but rather than being welcomed, they, along with the boys’ team, are forced to camp outside in the snow.
+Snoopy searches tirelessly for Woodstock, eventually taking refuge in an abandoned cabin for the night.
+The next day, Snoopy leaves to search again.
+Meanwhile, the children, searching for Snoopy, stumble upon the cabin.
+When Snoopy, having found Woodstock, returns to the cabin, strife starts to form between the boys and girls over who should be able to stay the night in the cabin, ending with the girls forcing the boys out, making them sleep outside in the snow.